-- 1301.5 Mixed Use Component: Each elderly housing development is encouraged to incorporate retail and /or service facilities.
-All proposals must comply with the Site Plan Review Regulations of the Town of Fremont as well as building design criteria found in this Ordinance. - 1301.6 The Planning Board shall maintain and exercise the authority to approve or disapprove all proposed elderly housing developments.
-The Planning Board shall act reasonably in exercising such discretionary authority but shall take into consideration such factors, for example, as: the health, safety and general welfare of the citizens of Fremont; the aesthetic impact on immediately surrounding areas; whether the design is adequate to meet the unique needs of elderly residents; whether the Articles and By-Laws operate to serve the unique needs of elderly residents; the burdens created by additional demands on Town services; and whether the proposed development complies with the requirements of this Elderly Housing Ordinance, as well as, with the requirement of Fremont's Zoning Ordinance and Subdivision and Site Plan Regulations. - 1301.7 Residency restrictions for residential projects approved under the Elderly Housing Ordinance shall be accomplished by restrictions recorded in deeds, Condominium Declarations, and/or other documents recorded at the Rockingham County Registry of Deeds.
-All deeds and covenants shall be subject to review by Town Counsel at the sole expense of the developer/builder, and shall be approved by the Planning Board.
+1301.5 Mixed Use Component: Each age-restricted housing development is encouraged to incorporate retail and /or service facilities.
+All proposals must comply with the Site Plan Review Regulations of the Town of Fremont as well as building design criteria found in this Ordinance.

+1301.6 The Planning Board shall maintain and exercise the authority to approve or disapprove all proposed age-restricted housing developments.
+The Planning Board shall act reasonably in exercising such discretionary authority but shall take into consideration such factors, for example, as: the health, safety and general welfare of the citizens of Fremont; the aesthetic impact on immediately surrounding areas; whether the design is adequate to meet the unique needs of residents aged 55 and over; whether the Articles and By-Laws operate to serve the unique needs of residents aged 55 and over; the burdens created by additional demands on Town services; and whether the proposed development complies with the requirements of this Age-Restricted Housing Ordinance, as well as, with the requirement of Fremont's Zoning Ordinance and Subdivision and Site Plan Regulations.

+1301.7 Residency restrictions for residential projects approved under the Age-Restricted Housing Ordinance shall be accomplished by restrictions recorded in deeds, Condominium Declarations, and/or other documents recorded at the Rockingham County Registry of Deeds.
+All deeds and covenants shall be subject to review by Town Counsel at the sole expense of the developer/builder and shall be approved by the Planning Board.
 Covenants shall expressly provide that they may be specifically enforced by the Town, whether by injunctive relief or otherwise.
-Covenants shall be signed by the Planning Board, and shall contain language specifying that Board approval is required for any subsequent changes to the covenants.
-Covenants shall expressly provide that they shall not be amended or modified, nor waivers granted there under, without the prior written approval of the Planning Board. - 1301.8 The following terms shall have the following meanings for the purpose of interpreting these Elderly Housing Regulations: - A. Elderly Housing Development: Housing contained in a development intended for occupancy by people fifty-five (55) years of age and older, and which features predominantly small single family units, apartments and/or condominiums. - B. Bedroom: a room with an interior door and a closet. - 1301.9 This ordinance shall be reviewed annually by the Planning Board to ascertain whether the balance between the number of standard residential dwelling units and elderly housing units continues to reflect the stated goals of the Fremont Master Plan and the community's long-term planning intentions.
+Covenants shall be signed by the Planning Board and shall contain language specifying that Board approval is required for any subsequent changes to the covenants.
+Covenants shall expressly provide that they shall not be amended or modified, nor waivers granted there under, without the prior written approval of the Planning Board.

+- 1301.8 The following terms shall have the following meanings for the purpose of interpreting these Age-Restricted Housing Regulations: - A. Age-Restricted Housing Development: Housing contained in a development intended for occupancy by people fifty-five (55) years of age and older, and which features predominantly small single-family units, apartments and/or condominiums. - B. Bedroom: a room with an interior door and a closet.

+1301.9 This ordinance shall be reviewed annually by the Planning Board to ascertain whether the balance between the number of standard residential dwelling units and agerestricted housing units continues to reflect the stated goals of the Fremont Master Plan and the community's long-term planning intentions.